itsaark/NB_Class_Project/README.md

 }Location;
 ```

-We begin our search algorithm by looking for the origin like so
+Search algorithm looking for the origin

 ```
 for (int i = 0; i < 12; i++){